 JAYCEE COOPER HAS DISPUTED THE DECISION

-JayCee Cooper is Minneapolis powerlifter and a male-to-female transgender who recently won a women’s powerlifting state championship.
+JayCee Cooper is Minneapolis powerlifter and transgender athlete who recently won a women’s powerlifting state championship.

 USA POWERLIFTING ISSUED THE FOLLOWING TEXT

 USA Powerlifting, as a National Affiliate of the International Powerlifting Federation (IPF) adopted, and follows the policies as defined by the IPF Medical Committee which impact the participation of transgender individuals in events sanctioned by USA Powerlifting.

 The first has to do with the use of testosterone or other androgens, commonly used to assist in transition from female to male.
 By virtue of the anabolic nature of these compounds, they are not allowed, nor is a Therapeutic Use Exemption granted for such use for anyone.
 This applies to any and all medical conditions which might be treated through use of androgens.

 The second area involves the participation of male to female competitors.
 Through analysis the impact of maturation in the presence naturally occurring androgens as the level necessary for male development, significant advantages are had, including but not limited to increased body and muscle mass, bone density, bone structure, and connective tissue.
 These advantages are not eliminated by reduction of serum androgens such as testosterone yielding a potential advantage in strength sports such as powerlifting.

 The IPF added acceptance of the International Olympic Committee Guidelines on inclusion of transgender individuals in competition.
 However, the IOC Guidelines also allows sports to determine the impact on fair play through such inclusion.
 The IPF Medical Committee, while respecting the rights of those who choose to transition, has been consistent in its opinion that use of testosterone and participation of male to female transgender athletes in our sport compromises fair play.